Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: Experiment

-In this section, we evaluate two aspects of the SemInfo and LL functions: 1) Whether the function can accurately evaluate the model's prediction.
-2) Whether the function can approximately rank models in accordance with their performance.
-We evaluate the two aspects using Spearman correlation \citep{Spearman_1904}, examining whether the objective function can rank good predictions/models higher than the bad ones.
-We evaluate the prediction ranking capability using a sentence-level correlation and the model ranking capability using a corpus-level correlation.
+In this section, we investigate how the SemInfo and LL functions contribute to obtaining high-quality PCFG parsers from two aspects: (1) Whether the function can accurately evaluate the model's prediction (measured by \isfo).
+(2) Whether the function can approximately rank PCFG parsers in accordance with parsing performance (measured by \csfo).
+Our experiments indicate that SemInfo can serve as an accurate estimate of parsing accuracy and that SemInfo is a better training objective for unsupervised parsers than LL.
+We evaluate the two aspects using the Spearman correlation \citep{Spearman_1904} between the SemInfo/LL values and the \isfo/\csfo scores.
+We refer to the correlation analysis using the \isfo\nspace score \textit{sentence-level} analysis and the analysis using the \csfo\nspace score \textit{corpus-level} analysis.